// Blog / comparison

 | Onboarding | Each agent may have a different command surface. | Each agent reads the same routing bundle and trust report. |

-| Memory | Session memory can be private to one tool. | Repo-local artifacts are reviewable and portable. |
+| Memory | Session memory can be private to one tool. | Repo-local files are reviewable and portable. |

-| Handoff | Chat summaries can drift. | Handoff points to source, evidence, and repair queue. |
+| Handoff | Chat summaries can drift. | Handoff points to source, evidence, and unresolved follow-up work. |

 | Review | Agents can produce different plans. | Both plans can be checked against the same source-of-truth order. |